Kwaku Danso-Boafo: Ambassador

 Danso-Boafo is a member of the National Democratic Congress (NDC).
 In 1997, he took a break from lecturing to serve as Ghana's Ambassador to Cuba with concurrent and multiple accreditation to Trinidad and Tobago, Jamaica, Nicaragua and Panama.

-In January 2009 after his party won the 2008 elections, he was given a role to serve as a member of John Atta Mills' transition team working under the International Relations sub-committee.
+In January 2009, after his party won the 2008 elections, Danso-Boafo was given a role to serve as a member of John Atta Mills' transition team, working under the International Relations sub-committee.
 He was later appointed by John Evans Atta Mills to serve as Ghana's High Commissioner to the United Kingdom and Ireland.
 He served in that role until 2014 when he was succeeded by Victor Emmanuel Smith.

 Politics

 In January 2000, Danso-Boafo was appointed by President Jerry Rawlings to serve as Minister for Health taking over from Samuel Nuamah Donkor.
-In his role as the Minister of Health, Danso-Boafo attended several international forums and health summits, such as the 2000 World Health Assembly in Geneva, Switzerland on which occasion he was elected to chair the World Health Organization (WHO) discourse on health systems.
+In his role as the Minister of Health, Danso-Boafo attended several international forums and health summits, such as the 2000 World Health Assembly in Geneva, Switzerland, on which occasion he was elected to chair the World Health Organization (WHO) discourse on health systems.
 Others included the Roll Back Malaria Summit in Abuja, Nigeria in April 2000, the Global Symposium on Health and Welfare Systems Development in the 21st Century in Kobe, Japan in November 2000, where he presented a paper titled "A case study of Health and Welfare Reform in Ghana".
-He also participated in the summit meeting on HIV/AIDS in Abuja, Nigeria in April 2001 and the United Nations Conference on Trade and Development (UNCTAD) summit on Least Developed Countries (LDC) in Brussels, Belgium in May 2001.
+He also participated in the summit meeting on HIV/AIDS in Abuja, Nigeria, in April 2001 and the United Nations Conference on Trade and Development (UNCTAD) summit on Least Developed Countries (LDC) in Brussels, Belgium, in May 2001.

 At the party level, he was assigned to the NDC's Manifesto Drafting and Constitutional committees in 2000.
 His party however lost power in the December 2000 elections which meant the end of his ministerial work in January 2001 when the new government assumed office.

 In October 2019, Danso-Boafo was appointed as the chairman of the NDC's 2020 Manifesto Committee with several notable people serving as members of the committee including Haruna Iddrisu, Ekwow Spio-Garbrah, Jane Naana Opoku-Agyemang and Nana Oye Lithur.